HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 #### Final Step: Proving

-Assume that you have to prove the fact of signing later.
+The following steps allow you to prove the fact that you signed a contract when necessary.

-1. To do so, you have to load and present the contents of the `signedContract` from your safe storage.
+1. Load and present the contents of the `signedContract` from your safe storage.

-2. Having the contents of the signed contract, anyone can calculate its content ID.
+2. Anyone can calculate its content ID, by hashing the content of the signed contract.

 <!-- tabs:start -->